deckhouse/virtualization/docs/USER_GUIDE.md

 Snapshots can be consistent or inconsistent; this is controlled by the `requiredConsistency` parameter.
 By default, `requiredConsistency` is set to `true`, which means a consistent snapshot is required.

-A consistent snapshot guarantees a consistent and complete state of disk data.
-Such a snapshot can be created when one of the following conditions is met:
+A consistent snapshot captures a complete and consistent state of disk data.
+You can create such a snapshot when one of the following conditions is met:

 - The disk is not attached to any virtual machine — the snapshot will always be consistent.
 - The virtual machine is turned off.
-- [`qemu-guest-agent`](#guest-os-agent) is installed and running in the guest system, which temporarily suspends ("freezes") the file system at the time the snapshot is created to ensure its consistency.
+- [`qemu-guest-agent`](#guest-os-agent) is installed and running in the guest OS.
+When a snapshot is created, it temporarily suspends ("freezes") the file system to ensure consistency.

 An inconsistent snapshot may not reflect a consistent state of the virtual machine's disks and its components.
 Such a snapshot is created if the VM is running and `qemu-guest-agent` is not installed or not running in the guest OS.
 If the snapshot manifest explicitly specifies the `requiredConsistency: false` parameter, but `qemu-guest-agent` is running, an attempt will be made to freeze the file system to ensure that the snapshot is consistent.